alexmullins/dsa/README.md

 $ ./client -key=./data/id_dsa
 ```

-#### Parallel
+The original client is still able to receive responses from the server though.

+#### Server - Background Goroutine

-If the server was started with the `-p` flag, then it can still accept regular clients because the attacker's SSH connections are being tied up in background goroutines.
+If the server was started with the `-p` flag, then it can still accept regular client connections because the attacker's SSH connections are being tied up in background goroutines instead of blocking the accept loop on the main goroutine.
 This doesn't lead to an immediate DOS, but will continually eat up the server's CPU and memory resources leading to a slow death.

 Let's start up the server again, but this time with the `-p` flag: